jodic2026/AWS_SAA-C03/README.md

 OSI (Open Systems Interconnection) Model Introduction and 7 Layers
 <img width="748" height="421" alt="image" src="https://github.com/user-attachments/assets/c6d114c5-689d-40a2-b997-cf9fc4da3c6b" />

-1) Layer 1 - Physical - Physical transmission of ?? .
+1) Layer 1 - Physical - handles the physical (wavelengths or voltages) transmission and the reception onto and from the physical medium.
 It uses binary numbers that can be recognized by network interface cards and transmitted through a physical medium like network cable.
-2) Layer 2 - Data Link -
+2) Layer 2 - Data Link - provides frames.
+Sending information over layer 2 network.
+It uses layer 1.
+   Mac address - hardcoded into a device’s network interface card (NIC) by its manufacturer. not software assigned.